 Gamification offers different games depending on the type of player and is particularly popular chez them millennials since it is a method that is mainly found on the web and mobile devicess.
 The goal of gamification is to make an action more fun, to promote the engagement of the individual who participates in it and to possibly introduce a viral dimension.
 In a marketing context company, the seeks to change consumer behavior at a cost which will be both low for the organization in question and advantageous for the client.

-We therefore take advantage of the concept of game, user satisfaction and the pleasure that the latter finds in playing to reach the targeted actors plus easily, involve them and convert them to the orientations of the company.
-For example, doperations like the program My Starbucks Reward, or Nike + testify to the success of gamification among consumers who have adhered to the values and experiences offered by the brands.
+We take advantage of the notion of game, the user's satisfaction and the pleasure he finds in gaming in order to reach the targeted actors more easily, involve them and convert them to the company's orientations.
+For example, operations such as My Starbucks Reward program, or Nike + testify to the success of gamification with consumers who have embraced the values and experiences proposed by brands like these.

 The gamification to encourage sustainable mobility

-The concept of is therefore very relevant to the issue of sustainable mobility, because the use of games is a positive and effective means that makes it possible to modify the behavior and habits of inhabitants over time.
+The concept of gamification is therefore very relevant to the issue of sustainable mobility, as the use of game mechanisms is a positive and effective way to change people's behaviors and habits over time.
 Take for example the Défi sans auto solo.
-This business game in the form of a mobile application encourages employees to move other than by car alone, qWhether by active transportation, public transportation or even teleworking.
-Using a mobile application, users can measure the impact of their mobility change in real time, be rewarded for their “good deeds” using a rewards system and thereby become an ambassador of their sustainable mode of transport to their colleagues.
+This corporate game encourages employees to commute using other modes of transport than solo driving: whether by active transportation, public transit or even working from home.
+With the help of a mobile app, users can measure the impact of their mobility behavior in real time, be rewarded for their sustainable mobility trips with a rewards system, and at the same time become ambassadors of their sustainable mode of transportation amongst their colleagues.

 It is very important to include an incentive aspect as well as a feedback positive in the context of a sustainable mobility game, since this is what will keep participants active and motivated to keep “playing”.